By Anna Sophie » Home Decor » The Ultimate Guide On How To Style A Grey Sofa In Your Living Room (+17 Stunning Ideas)

 Cozy living room corner with a soft grey sofa styled in boho style, featuring a beige pillow with embroidered palm tree patterns and fringed edges.
 A round wooden coffee table with a ceramic vase and dried flowers, along with a wall-mounted beach artwork and modern floor lamp, complete the relaxed aesthetic.
 The setup highlights how to style a grey sofa with natural textures and bohemian accents to create a warm, laid-back atmosphere.

-I personally like this style most with patterned pillows, woven throws and natural elements like rattan baskets or a jute rug.
+I like it best with patterned pillows, woven throws and natural elements like rattan baskets or a jute rug.

 11. Emerald Green Cozy